S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 ## 2. Effect

-> _"...it's not possible to quickly grab a coffee and get right back to work."_
+> _"… it's not possible to quickly grab a coffee and get right back to work."_

 Explain the effect of this situation on the organization: